w615163/gitskills/readme.txt

-Creating a brach is quick.
+Creating a brach is quick AND simple.